-There is no accelarated degree program at York County Community College does accept transfer credits.
+There is no accelarated degree program at York County Community College, but students who wish to save money or graduate early can look into transferring in credits.
+York County Community College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, York County Community College has a summer session, so students can earn credits during the summer.

 York County Community College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |Summer Classes Available||√|